hensden/kickstart/content/project/Comic-Strip-Generation/index.md

 +++
-title = "Extractive Summarization" date = 2018-11-21T03:11:19Z
+title = "Comic Strip Generation" date = 2020-07-09T03:11:19Z
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["natural language processing"]
+tags = ["deep-learning", "computer-vision"]

 # Project summary to display on homepage.
-summary = " Implemented unsupervised summarization LexRank: methods, TextRank, Centroid Summarization and trained RNN for Seq2Seq Encoder Decoder model.
-(Tensorflow, Python)"
+summary = "An end-to-end model using Pix2Pix based C-GAN along with fine-tuned LSTM and experiments with VQA based joint embedding and InfoGAN to generate alternate endings to short Garfield comic strips"

 # Slides (optional).
 #   Associate this page with Markdown slides.